seiler-emerson/Entra21_Project_EMR_Angular_2022/README.md

 ## **MySql**

 1. To run the project, MySql just needs to be running with a database called emr, Spring itself will create the necessary tables.
 2. To install MySql just follow this video I created demonstrating the steps.
-[Tutorial](https://youtu.be/0LJrh9Vuowg)
+[Tutorial](https://youtu.be/0LJrh9Vuowg) and [Download](https://drive.google.com/file/d/1YbWqaWGp-IOoksGA7D3CeZ1MhCmiELCW/view?usp=sharing)
 3. To create the database, open MySql Workbench
 4. Access the local instance with your password.
 5. Click on the fourth icon to create a new schema